Adap1oCode/luton-eng-dashboard/docs/forms/stock-adjustments.md

    - Validation ensures numeric values only
    - Changes are saved via API call to update the record
    - **Note**: Status badges have been removed for cleaner appearance
+3. **Location Inline Editing**:
+   - Location column is editable directly in the table
+   - Click on location value to enter edit mode
+   - Use check/cancel buttons to save or cancel changes
+   - Changes are saved via API call to update the record

 #### Features